Guy is a senior camera operator/editor in the VPI Production team with an awesome can-do attitude. Nothing is too much

 Q. What’s been your biggest challenge across these countries with respect to obtaining quality film output?

-The main challenge I frequently come across, which may also seem the most obvious, is the language barrier.
+The main challenge I frequently come across with international video production, which may also seem the most obvious, is the language barrier.
 Whether filming in the most glamorous suburbs in Europe or in downtrodden parts of India, language issues will always be equally difficult.
 To obtain high-quality film often isn’t only down to technical skill-set, but also social mindset.
 To direct cutaways, being able to carefully place microphones and lights in the right locations with confidence, and finally set the scene for the interview itself, all takes communication to make it perfect.
 Body language and gesturing is key, but also being talkative and comforting to make the interviewee feel at ease.

 Q. And with the more isolated in-home interviews you’ve done, what kind of cultural challenges have you faced for obtaining quality output?